jyrikivinen/home/research/projects.md

 ## Hierarchical Dirichlet Process Hidden Markov Trees

+We developed a nonparametric Baysian modeling framework in which data is generated via tree-structured probabilistic graphical models with latent variables, whose complexity is determined in a data-driven and -adaptive way.
+Tree-structured graphical models have natural ties, for example to multiscale data.
+The hierarchical Dirichlet process hidden Markov tree (HDP-HMT) framework extended prior work on, e.g., hidden Markov trees, providing a principled and practical approach to determine the amounts of latent states, automatically via the use of hierarchical Dirichlet process.
+We developed methodology for effective learning and inference with the framework, and explored applications to computational vision tasks, producing state-of-the-art results (at the time).

 ### Conference and workshop publications

 * <a href="documents/kivinen+sudderth+jordan_npbayes08_abstract.pdf">Transfer Denoising with Hierarchical Dirichlet Process Hidden Markov Trees</a><br>